Roger Clarke's Web-Site

 Part of AI's image-problem is that successes deriving from what began as AI research have shed the name.
 In a quotation widely-attributed to John McCarthy, "As soon as it works, no-one calls it AI anymore".
 For example, pattern recognition, variously within text, speech and two-dimensional imagery, has made a great deal of progress, and achieved application in multiple fields, as diverse as dictation, optical character recognition (OCR), automated number-plate recognition (ANPR), and object and facial recognition.
 Game-playing, particularly of chess and go, has surpassed human-expert levels, and provided entertainment value and spin-offs.
 It is as yet unclear, however, whether AI-based game-playing has provided the breakthroughs towards posthumanism that its proponents appeared to be claiming for it.

-Business and government organisations need to identify AI technologies that have practical value, and devise ways to apply them in ways that achieve benefits without incurring disproportionate disbenefits or giving rise to unjustified risks.
+Organisations, in business and government alike, need to identify AI technologies that have practical value, and devise ways to apply them so as to that achieve benefits without incurring disproportionate disbenefits or giving rise to unjustified risks.
 A key feature of AI successes to date appears to be that, even where the technology or its application is complex, it is understandable by people with appropriate technical background, i.e. it is not magic and is not presented as magic, and its applications are auditable.
 AI technologies that have been effective have been able to be piloted and empirically tested in real-world contexts, under sufficiently controlled conditions that the risks have been able to be identified, assessed and then managed.

 The scope addressed in this article is very broad, in terms of both technologies and applications, but it excludes design and use for warfare or armed conflict.
 It is, however, intended to include applications to civil law enforcement and domestic national security, i.e. safeguards for the public, for infrastructure, and for public figures.
 The following section undertakes brief scans of several current technologies that are within the field of view.